wein.plus

 Czechoslovakia

-The state came into being after the First World War in 1918 in the course of the disintegration of the Austro-Hungarian Monarchy from the lands of Bohemia, Moravia and Moravian Silesia, as well as the former Hungarian Slovakia.
-From 1948 on, the re-established state was communist and belonged to the Eastern Bloc.
-After the collapse of the USSR and the political upheaval, the separation into the two independent states Slovakia and the Czech Republic took place in 1993.
+The former state (Czech: Československo; Slovak: Česko-Slovensko) was created after the First World War in 1918 in the course of the collapse of the Austro-Hungarian Monarchy from the lands of Bohemia, Moravia and Moravian Silesia, as well as the former Hungarian Slovakia.
+From 1948, the re-established state was communist and belonged to the Eastern Bloc.
+After the collapse of the USSR and the political upheaval, the two independent states of Slovakia and the Czech Republic were separated in 1993.
 The wine-growing regions of the two states had a common history.
-The foundation of viticulture is attributed to the Roman emperor Probus (232-282).
-From the 10th century onwards, viticulture reached a great flowering through donations to monasteries in Bohemia and Moravia (today's Czech Republic).
+The foundation of viticulture is attributed to the Roman Emperor Probus (232-282).
+From the 10th century onwards, viticulture flourished thanks to donations to monasteries in Bohemia and Moravia (now the Czech Republic).

 Voices of our members